Pinus monophylla

 See Pinus cembroides for a general introduction to the phylogenetics of the piñons, a subject that has been greatly clarified by some highly detailed molecular studies (Montes et al. 2019, Buck et al. 2020, Buck et al. 2023).
 One outcome of those studies is that the species P. californiarum, P. edulis, P. monophylla and P. quadrifolia form a monophyletic clade within subsection Cembroides, which is consistent with the views of most prior authors.
 More surprising is the news that P. californiarum and P. monophylla are not only distinct species, but they are not even sister species; P. monophylla is sister to P. quadrifolia.
 This finding disagreed with nearly every contemporary authority, all of whom saw only a single species of 1-needled piñon.
 Based on this work, we can now identify three taxa of 1-needled piñon:

 See P. californiarum and P. edulis for a detailed discussion of those taxa.
-Nonetheless, these distinct taxa also hybridize through a substantial portion of their range.
-Buck et al. (2023) mapped this variability, finding substantial areas of introgression between P. californiarum and P. quadrifolia; P. californiarum and P. monophylla; and P. californiarum and P. edulis.
+Nonetheless, these distinct taxa also hybridize through part of their range.
+Buck et al. (2023) mapped much of this variability, finding substantial areas of introgression between P. californiarum and P. quadrifolia; P. californiarum and P. monophylla; and P. californiarum and P. edulis.
 There are also areas with 3-species introgression.
 They describe this as a syngameon, i.e. a "multispecies interbreeding network", wherein "species remain morphologically and genetically distinct at range cores and are able to maintain species boundaries while undergoing extensive gene flow in areas of sympatry at range peripheries.
 Additionally, the syngameon seems to be structured with several ‘hub species’ that contribute more genetic information than they receive and are connected to every other species through gene flow".
 There are important ecological consequences because each of these taxa occupies a distinct climate.

 As for Pinus monophylla sensu strictu, the type is USA: California: J.C.
 Frémont 367 (holo NY).
 Synonymy:

 With regard to the first two synonyms above, Little (1968) explains "Variation in number of needles in a fascicle has long been observed among the pinyons.
 For example, the type specimen and plate of Pinus monophylla Torr. & Frém. both have rare 2-needle fascicles.
 P. fremontiana Endlicher was a renaming of P. monophyllus, apparently because the needles were thought to be paired and cohering rather than single.
 P. edulis var. monophyllus Torr. apparently was intended to unite both species, though under the later binomial.
-Among those giving additional reasons for combining the two were J. S. Newberry and Thomas Meehan" (links added 2023.03.11).
+Among those giving additional reasons for combining the two were J. S. Newberry and Thomas Meehan".

 Trees to 14 m tall and 100 cm dbh, strongly tapering, often with multiple stems, and a rounded, dense crown of spreading and ascending branches.
 Bark red-brown, irregularly furrowed or cross-checked, scaly.
 Twigs stout, orange-brown, aging brown to gray, sometimes sparsely puberulent.
 Buds ellipsoid, light red-brown, 5-7 mm, resinous; scale margins fringed.
 Needles 1 (rarely 2) per fascicle, ascending, persisting 4-6(-10) years, 20-60 x 1.3-1.6 mm, stout, curved, round (though often 2-grooved), gray-green, surfaced with 15-35 stomatal lines, margins entire, apex subulate, having 2-7 resin canals; sheath 5-10 mm, scales soon recurved, forming rosette, shed early.
 Pollen cones ellipsoid, ca. 10 mm, yellow.
 Seed cones maturing in 2 years, shedding seeds and falling soon thereafter, spreading, symmetric, ovoid before opening, broadly depressed-ovoid to nearly globose when open, 6-7 cm diameter, pale yellow-brown, nearly sessile; apophyses thickened, slightly raised; umbo subcentral, raised or depressed, nearly truncate, apiculate.
 As with other piñons, the seeds rest in a deep cone-scale declivity and upper cone scale tissue holds the seeds in place, so seeds do not readily fall out and are readily available to avian dispersers.
 Seeds cylindric-ellipsoid; body 16-18 mm, gray-brown to brown, wingless, edible, within a shell 0.25-0.35 mm thick.
 2n=24 (Little 1980, Kral 1993, R. Lanner email 1999.12.20).
+See García Esteban et al. (2004) for a detailed characterization of the wood anatomy.

 USA: Idaho, Utah, Nevada, Arizona, California; at elevations of 1000-2300 m.
 Generally occurs on dry, gravelly slopes in semiarid country (Little 1980, Kral 1993).
 Hardy to Zone 6 (cold hardiness limit between -23.2°C and -17.8°C) (Bannister and Neuner 2001).
-The IUCN classifies this species as "Least Concern" for human impacts due the extremely large extent of occurrence.
+The IUCN classifies this species as "Least Concern" for human impacts due to the extremely large extent of occurrence.

 This is one of the principal species of the piñon-juniper (or P-J) woodlands, one of the most widespread forest types of western North America.
 In the U.S., the conifers include all of the piñons and at least 6 junipers: Juniperus deppeana, J. flaccida, J. monosperma, J. occidentalis, J. osteosperma, and J. scopulorum.
 Several other, sometimes rather unusual combinations may occur.
 At the northern extreme, the Missouri Breaks of eastern Montana have Pinus flexilis-Juniperus scopulorum woodlands, whereas Mexico has many more species of both piñon and juniper that combine in numerous ways.
 Regardless of its dominant tree species composition, the piñon-juniper woodland is of enormous ecological importance because the dominant trees create a structure that produces habitat diversity, attenuates soil erosion and microclimatic extremes, retains snow cover and enhances soil moisture, supports very high diversity of both cryptogamic and vascular vegetation, and provides an important food source (pine nuts and juniper "berries") for many species of birds, mammals, and insects.
 These resources are in turn available to humans, who historically have exploited them primarily for grazing domestic animals, and in this connection the piñon-juniper woodland is of great economic importance.

-P-J woodlands cover an estimate 19 to 40 million hectares in the U.S., and are also very widespread in Mexico (Gottfried et al. 1995, Romme et al. 2009).
+P-J woodlands cover an estimated 19 to 40 million hectares in the U.S., and are also very widespread in Mexico (Gottfried et al. 1995, Romme et al. 2009).
 They share a semiarid climate, shifting to more continuous forest vegetation at the cool/wet limits of their distribution, and giving way from juniper to shrublands or angiosperm woodlands (such as Cercocarpus sp.) at the hot/dry limits.
 Romme et al. (2009) broadly summarize the ecology of P-J woodlands by assigning them to three groups.
 The "persistent woodlands" are found where environmental conditions are favorable for P-J conifers; on these sites, fires have always been infrequent.
 The "P-J savannas" are found where conditions are suitable for both trees and grasses; such sites are subject to low-severity fire, but little is known about their historical dynamics.
 Finally, the "wooded shrublands" occur where conditions generally support a shrub community, but trees can increase during moist climatic conditions and periods with little disturbance, and will decrease during droughts and after severe disturbance.
 All three woodland types are vulnerable to dramatic demographic changes due to varied mechanisms such as recovery from past disturbance, livestock grazing, fire suppression, and climate change.
 It is clear, though, that the historic record, i.e. observations since the mid-19th century, has documented episodes of both extirpation and regeneration of P-J woodlands affecting a landscape scale, sometimes extending to millions of hectares.
 Examples include very widespread deforestation due to mining activities in Nevada (Young and Budy 1987, Lanner and Frazier 2011), extensive programs of woodland "control" to enhance profits in the livestock industry (Gottfried and Severson 1994), and a drought in the early 2000s (with accompanying pest and disease-caused mortality) that affected 1.2 million hectares of P-J woodlands and killed up to 350 million piñons in the Four Corners region (Shaw et al. 2005, Hicke and Zeppel 2013, Meddens et al. 2015).
 All of these considerations are applicable to P. monophylla in particular, except that the Four Corners drought event primarily affected P. edulis; nonetheless substantial drought impacts have afflicted P. monophylla in Nevada (Meddens et al. 2015), with more limited effects observed in other states.

 This species, along with Pinus edulis, is host to the dwarf mistletoe Arceuthobium divaricatum (Hawksworth and Wiens 1996).
 Trees may also be afflicted by insects including the pinyon ips (Ips confusus), pinyon needle scale (Matsucoccus acalyptus), pinyon sawfly (Neodiprion edulicolus) mountain pine beetle (Dendroctonus ponderosae), and the cone predators Eucosma bobana and Dioryctria albovittella (moths).
 Primary fungal diseases include pinyon blister rust (Cronartium occidentale), singleleaf pine needle cast (Bifusella pini), and black stain root disease (Leptographium [=Verticicladiella] wageneri) (Burns and Honkala 1990, Scharpf 1993).